 What are the four types of entrepreneur personalities, which one do you most identify with, and what leads you to identify yourself with this characterization?

 Why is the understanding and use of the “process” of entrepreneurship an important component in the establishment of entrepreneurship as its own body of knowledge?

 Why is it important for an entrepreneur to be able to clearly and succinctly communicate the business concept?

 Pharmacist John Adams works for a chain pharmacy in a large city with a population of over 1 million.
 He has been out of school for several years and has worked through such positions as staff pharmacist and pharmacy manager.
 In the last year, he has started focusing his work on patients with diabetes.
-He has incorporated a complete diabetes program into his practice that includes classes on blood glucose monitoring, ...
+He has incorporated a complete diabetes program into his practice that includes classes ...